U

 • • Faster cycles and smoother quality stability

-• • Potentially lower MOQ depending on SKU structure
+• • Potential MOQ flexibility depending on SKU structure

 Volume Optimization Strategy